olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ![Available pets shown in return panel](https://res.cloudinary.com/dg3gyk0gu/image/upload/v1563555709/transcript-images/filter-a-graphql-query-result-using-arguments-available-pets.png)

- If we change this to `CHECKEDOUT`, we'll see that the total checked out pets is five.
+ If we change this to `CHECKEDOUT`, we'll see that the total checked out pets is 5.

 ```graphql
 query {